DuckMANlovesDucks/PequenOS-Project/README.md

 # PequenOS-Project
-an upcoming project for a small lightweight OS based on linux
+an upcoming project for a small lightweight OS based on ChromiumOS